 The Copy process is essentially identical to the Migration feature with the exception that the Job that is copied is left unchanged.
 This essentially creates two identical copies of the same backup.
 However, the copy is treated as a copy rather than a backup job, and hence is not directly available for restore.
 If bacula founds a copy when a job record is purged (deleted) from the catalog, it will promote the copy as real backup and will make it available for automatic restore.
+Note: in the text below, to simplify it, we usually speak of a migration job.
+This, in fact, means either a migration job or a copy job.

 The Copy and the Migration jobs run without using the File daemon by copying the data from the old backup Volume to a different Volume in a different Pool.
+Please note that in a Migration or Copy Job the Client File daemon is not contacted, thus using a RunScript, it is not possible to run commands on the Client from within the Migration or Copy Job.